Otros Ejercicios

 Out of readin' people's faces.

-Knowin' what the were
+Knowin' the cards were

-By the way they held eyes.
+By the way they held their eyes.

 So if you don't mind my sayin',